 Winnebago Revel: Can You Live In a Class B RV?

-Ever since the Winnebago Revel came out, it’s received a lot of positive reviews.
+Ever since the Winnebago Revel came out, it’s received many positive reviews.
 Each year, Winnie followed the philosophy of its subsidiary, Grand Design, by making changes based directly on customer feedback.
-Yet the question remains, how livable is a 20-foot campervan?
+Yet the question remains: how livable is the Revel campervan?

 It depends on how you plan to use it.
 You will see YouTube videos of lone travelers going out to remote areas for extended periods off-grid.
 What they’re not telling you are the sacrifices they make to achieve this.
 The Revel has a vast rear bay for storage.
 The owner must clear out large items from the truck space to lower the bed if they want to use it.